grm34/ZenMaxBuilder/README.md

     # Eva-GCC
     CROSS_COMPILE ?= aarch64-elf-

-Sources are often configured for a specific compilation (vendor, firmware, modules) and little changes are often necessary.
+Kernel sources are often configured for a specific compilation (vendor, firmware, modules, android version) and little changes are often necessary.
 For a kernel building support, you can ask for help on [Telegram](https://t.me/ZenMaxBuilder).

 ## Contributing